CrewAI, Ollama, Mixtral: An Agile Squad in Your Computer

 task2 = Task(

-stderr is for messaging' principal.
-You ensure your code is clean, well-documented, and adheres to best practices for script development.
+the stderr is for messaging principal.
+You ensure your code is clean, simple, and adheres to best practices for shell script development.

 """,